Yam-Ka/Eazy_Azzets/README.md

 1 - Import your YDRs using Sollumz (check "Join Geometries" when importing)

 2 - Click on the only button "Do it !
 Just do it !"

+3 - Save this blend file where your User Library is located (Preferences > File paths > Assets Libraries), so you can access it on all your projects.

 ## Video Tutorial